-If successful, the strategy could create 56,000 new jobs and reduce the number of unemployed Ontarians with a disability by 30%.
+If successful, the strategy will create 56,000 new jobs and reduce the number of unemployed Ontarians with a disability by 30%.

-Access Government Funding to Offset the Cost of Hiring Workers with Disabilities
+Government Funding for Hiring and Accommodating Workers with Disabilities

-To make it easier for employers to get on-board with the new strategy, the Government of Ontario offers funding for hiring to help businesses reduce the cost of expanding their workforce.
-Currently, there are two funding programs specifically designed to help offset the cost of hiring Ontarians with disabilities:
+To make it easier for employers to support the government’s goals, Ontario offers funding for employers to help businesses reduce the cost of expanding their workforce while helping to increase opportunities for all.
+Currently, here are a few funding programs specifically designed to help offset the cost of hiring Ontarians with disabilities:

 How to Apply for Funding

-To get started with COJG, businesses must submit an application package that includes a company overview, detailed training plans, training impacts, and vendor quotes.
-Within the application, businesses must identify all trainees by name and how the training will impact their role within the company.
-Typically, applications are reviewed and approved within 2-4 weeks.
+To get started with COJG, businesses must submit an application that includes a business overview, detailed training plans, training impacts, and vendor quotes.
+Within the application, businesses must identify all trainees by title and how the training will impact their role within the company.
+Applications can be reviewed and approved in as little as 2-4 weeks.

-Learn More About Government Funding Opportunities for Your Business
+Learn More About Government Funding for Your Business

 Interested businesses may contact Mentor Works to learn more about any of these hiring grants and determine whether their business is eligible to apply for government funding to offset costs of hiring and/or training persons with disabilities.